Final Fantasy XIV: Dawntrail: Story

-Wuk Lamat befriends Queen Sphene, who is beloved by her people, both ex-Turali and Alexandrian, and is devoted to their welfare.
+Wuk Lamat befriends Queen Sphene, who is devoted to the welfare of both the Alexandrian and assimilated Turali citizens.
 Sphene dislikes Zoraal Ja's methods and entreats Wuk Lamat to help her remove him from power.
 They meet Cahciua, Erenville's mother, who is the leader of Oblivion, a resistance group dedicated to ousting Zoraal Ja and stopping interdimensional fusion.
-While exploring Everkeep, they encounter Gulool Ja, a vagabond child who resembles Zoraal Ja and occasionally accepts food and shelter from Oblivion.
-They follow the child to the ruins of Old Alexandria where they meet his guardian, Otis, a knight trapped in a robotic body who volunteered as the first test subject for memory extraction.
-This technology allowed scientists to revive Sphene as a digital avatar who has since been the ruler of Alexandria.
+While exploring Everkeep, they encounter Gulool Ja, a vagabond child who resembles Zoraal Ja and occasionally accepts aid from Oblivion.
+They follow the child to the ruins of Old Alexandria where they meet his guardian Otis, a knight trapped in a robotic body who volunteered as the first test subject for memory extraction.
+This technology allowed scientists to revive Sphene as a digital avatar who has since ruled Alexandria.